 In tanks over 20 gallons, smaller more efficient water changes are the answer as there is less toxic ammonia released in a 20% water changes that cannot be removed by bio filtration.
 Using a gravel vacuum is an efficient way to remove mulm and water.

-For even larger aquariums (over 60 gallons or more) I would also suggest the aquarium cleaning machine as this device can perform an efficient water change, then be set to re-circulate and further vacuumed while the water passes through micron filters that can even trap diatoms and similar size organic debris or contaminents.
+For even larger aquariums (over 60 gallons or more) I would also suggest the aquarium cleaning machine as this device can perform an efficient water change, then be set to re-circulate and further vacuumed while the water passes through micron filters that can even trap diatoms and similar size organic debris or contaminants.

 For more information about water conditioners, please see this article: